notwa/rc/README.md

 ### [tpad](/sh/tpad)

-adds a 1px transparent border around an image so that twitter doesn't mangle it into a jpg.
+(bash) adds a 1px transparent border around an image so that twitter doesn't mangle it into a jpg.

 ### [trunc](/sh/trunc)